smy1/swlab/python/README.md

 - To reiterate: the first row of these columns could have been entered as "subfolder_name", "begin_time", "end_time", and "correct_timing_difference" or anything else that makes more sense.

 > [!IMPORTANT]
-> The information entered in __the first column of the Excel file (i.e., the names of the first-level subfolders) must be a string__ (in Python terms), as shown in the image above (Notice the tiny green triangle in the top left corner of each cell).
+> The information entered in __the first column of the Excel file (i.e., the names of the first-level subfolders) must be a string__ (in Python terms), as shown in Image 1 above (Notice the tiny green triangle in the top left corner of each cell).
 To force Excel to accept numbers as strings, add an inverted comma before the number.
 This is very important, otherwise, Python might not be able to match the information in the Excel file with the subfolder names.

 __(2B)__ The following code calls for the __overlay function__ exactly as shown in Example 2A above.
 The difference is that here, we manually enter information regarding subfolder names and video timing.
 ```